somu15/Vector_Hazard_and_Deaggregation/README.md

 INPUTS:
--Deagg         (NM X NR X NIM)    Scalar deaggregations matrix correspoding to the hazard levels of NIMs.
+-Deagg         (NM X NR X NIM)    Scalar deaggregations matrix corresponding to the hazard levels of NIMs.
 -Deagg_min     (NM X NR)          Scalar deaggregation matrix for a low IM level.
 To obtain this, select any IM in a PSHA software and perform